Sommaire

 6. Vitamin D + calcium: the combo not to forget (even in the sun)

 From the 1st trimester, the baby's skeleton begins to form.
-And surprise: sun exposure in summer is not always enough to ensure good vitamin D status (especially if you avoid exposure).
+And surprise: sun exposure in summer is not always enough to guarantee good vitamin D status (especially if you avoid exposure).
 However, vitamin D and calcium form a key duo for this stage: they contribute to bone mineralization, proper muscle development, and immunity.

 🔬 7 out of 10 women have a vitamin D deficiency, even in summer [6].